 If a disposition mandates restitution for damages caused by your child, as a parent you will be held responsible for paying damages.
-Any person, partnership, corporation, association, government or religious organization is permitted to recover damages of not more than $3,500 in court from the parent(s) of a minor who damages property or causes bodily injury.
+Any person, partnership, corporation, association, government, or religious organization is permitted to recover damages of not more than $3,500 in court from the parent(s) of a minor who damages property or causes bodily injury.

 How Colorado Juvenile Court Operates Differently From Adult Court

-In juvenile court, when a child is found to be responsible for what he has been accused, he receives a “disposition.”
+In juvenile court, when a child is found to be responsible for what he has been accused of, he receives a “disposition.”
 At that point, a judge has the discretion to decide the appropriate consequences for the juvenile’s crime.
 And rather than label the child as a convicted criminal, they are referred to as “delinquent.”

-The exception to this process is when a 16- to 17-year-old Colorado juvenile is charged with murder, aggravated criminal sexual assault, armed robbery or certain other violent crimes or if they’ve compiled a substantial number of juvenile court cases.
+The exception to this process is when a 16- to 17-year-old Colorado juvenile is charged with murder, aggravated criminal sexual assault, armed robbery, or certain other violent crimes or if they’ve compiled a substantial number of juvenile court cases.
 In these cases, they may be tried as an adult.

 Advocating For Your Child’s Rights